Workiro Logo – Virtual Cabinet 2.0

 Know your Compliance Weaknesses - It's the Law, and it Helps you Serve your Customers Better

-Most business leaders will admit, in confidence and away from an audience and their investors, that their business isn’t perfect.
-Faults and compromises always get in the way of true best practice, and it’s easy enough to overlook the detail as long as the big picture is suitably alluring.
-However, new legislation will make it a legal imperative to know where the weaknesses lie - you can’t be purely results-focused, you need to sweat the process too.
+Most business leaders will admit, in confidence and away from an audience and their investors, that their business isn't perfect.
+Faults and compromises always get in the way of true best practice, and it's easy enough to overlook the detail as long as the big picture is suitably alluring.
+UK law no longer allows that comfort: knowing where the weaknesses lie is now a legal imperative.
+You can't be purely results-focused - you have to sweat the process too, and be able to prove you did.

-You can hear more from Luke and Robbie about the rules, requirements and potential benefits of ECCTA compliance in our webinar Trading in the UK?
-You can't ignore the ECCTA - it’s free to view, and gives some in-depth insights from their respective expertise in security and accountancy.
+You can hear more from Luke and Robbie about the rules, requirements and potential upsides in our free webinar, Trading in the UK?
+You can't ignore the ECCTA.
+And to see what a monitored, evidence-by-default operation looks like on a real client file, book a demo.

 Keep Every Client File Defensible — Without Slowing Down.